 With a population of 1.3 billion, China is the second largest economy following the US, and is increasingly playing an important and influential role in global development and economy.

-CUHK and USC only admit top students to make up a total of 35 students (21 from CUHK) in each cohort.
+CUHK and UofSC only admit top students to make up a total of 36 students (around 20 from CUHK) in each cohort.
 The chosen ones will share a number of courses and experiences together.
 They will have abundant opportunities to create and sustain cross-cultural relationships with classmates and professors in Hong Kong and the US.
 Additionally, through coursework, internships, study trips and travel, they will be able to personally experience the impact of culture on business practices.

-Year 3 is spent in USC reading courses on international business to gain a solid understanding of the business environment of these countries.
+Year 3 is spent in UofSC reading courses on international business to gain a solid understanding of the business environment of these countries.

-Before stepping into society, students wrap up the four-year undergraduate programme in CUHK, exploring topics like legal environment, corporate social responsibility, business ethics, and business policy and strategy.
+Before stepping into society, students wrap up the four-year undergraduate programme in CUHK, exploring topics like Legal Environment for Business, Business Sustainability and Strategic Management.
 They will also have focused studies on China business and marketing.
 Their final year is complemented by a study trip in other Asian countries.

-Heather Hsu who has completed Year 3 was attracted by the small cohort size when she chose the programme.
+Heather Hsu, a recent graduate, was attracted by the small cohort size when she chose the programme.
 ‘The network that you can get from the programme is most valuable.
-All my fellow classmates at both CUHK and USC are outstanding young learners who can keep giving you motivation and inspiration.’
+All my fellow classmates at both CUHK and UofSC are outstanding young learners who can keep giving you motivation and inspiration.’

 Every new IBCE student will be assigned an academic adviser to whom he/she may seek advice on personal, academic, career and professional development.
 Coupled with the mentorship programme which matches each new student with a senior student and an alumnus or alumna, the freshmen can learn the nuts and bolts of the programme from different perspectives.
 ‘The alumni network is solid and alumni are always happy to help,’ Heather observed.